markrobinsonuzh/scRNAseq_clustering_comparison/README.md

 ## countsimQC report
 The [countsimQC](https://github.com/csoneson/countsimQC) report, comparing the characteristics of the simulated data sets to the underlying real data set, can be found [here](http://htmlpreview.github.io/?https://github.com/markrobinsonuzh/scRNAseq_clustering_comparison/blob/master/output/countsimQC/Kumar_countsimQC.html).

-## Package versions
+## R package versions
-The following package versions were used for the clustering and evaluation in our paper:
+The following R packages were used for the clustering and evaluation in our paper:

 ```
 ADPclust_0.7